 From: Lee, S., & Lebowitz, S. (2015, August 26).
 20 cognitive biases that screw up your decisions.
 Retrieved August 02, 2017, from http://www.businessinsider.com/cognitive-biases-that-affect-decisions-2015-8

-Working together in small groups, skim over the five information sources linked below related to Energy Drinks.
+Working together in small groups, skim over the four information sources linked below related to Energy Drinks.
 Use The CRAAP Test to holistically consider the currency, relevance, authority, accuracy and purpose of the articles, and discuss the pros and cons of each one.
 Which sources would you forward to your boss and why?